lgatto/lgatto.github.io/_drafts/2017-09-24-EPFL-open-science.md

-1. The *SpatialMap* project in itself is about opening up spatial proteomics data by facilitating data sharing and providing tools to further readers comprehension of the data.
+1. The *SpatialMap* project in itself is about opening up spatial proteomics data by facilitating data sharing and providing tools to further the comprehension of the data.
 One aim is to allow users to use the *SpatialMap* web portal to upload, share, explore and discuss their data privately with collaborators in a first instance (few researchers share their data before publication), then make the data available to reviewer, and finally, once reviewed, make it public at the push of a button.
 The incentive for early utilisation of the platform is to provide interactive data visualisation and integration with other tools and sharing of the data with close collaborators.

 2. The project is developed completely openly in a public [GitHub repository](https://github.com/SpatialMap/SpatialMapDev)[^3].
-Absolutely all code and contributions are public available.
+Absolutely all code and contributions are publicly available.
 Anyone can collaborate, or even *fork* the project and build their own.

 3. I publicly announced the *SpatialMap* project in